XlinCLab/multimodal-yolo/README.md

-This repository has a python script to extract frames of interest, recognize objects on the shelf and get pixel coordinates for each object.
+This repository has a Python script to extract frames of interest, recognize objects on the shelf and get pixel coordinates for each object.
 We will get object positions by matching object pixel coordinates to surface coordinates in the main pipeline in Julia.
 ## Installation
-To be able to use the model you would need to install Docker, please find the instructions here: https://www.docker.com
+To be able to use the model you need to install Docker, please find the instructions here: https://www.docker.com

 The weights for the pretrained model are in the last.pt file available here: